 3) Amount - The dollar amount of the received payment

-4) Transaction - Individual 'Transaction' links to the record that created this Payment
+4) Transaction - A hyperlink to the record that created this Payment

 5) Location - The Origin Location of the Payment